 Our chronic recovery program teaches clients how to start living life again.
 Using a mix of physical, evidence-based, and holistic approaches, individuals will see that there is a life beyond chronic pain.

 Our clinical team is extremely good at reducing the pain levels, and our program has been used successfully for over 20 years.
 You will work on physical, mental, and spiritual components to achieve pain relief, learn techniques to manage the pain long-term and to return to performing many of the tasks that you haven’t been able to do or enjoy for years.
-Kemah Palms Recovery® can truly help you get your life back with our varied chronic pain and addiction treatment options in Houston.
+Kemah Palms Recovery® can truly help you get your life back with our varied chronic pain and addiction treatment options in South Houston.

 Commonly Abused OTC Medications For Treating Chronic Pain